weathermuffin/ckdcatsupplies-site/docs/anemia.md

  <a href="https://felinecrf.org/anaemia.htm#oral_iron_food" class="external" target="_blank">Tanya's info <svg width="18" height="18" viewBox="0 0 24 24" aria-labelledby="svg-external-link-title"><use xlink:href="#svg-external-link"></use></svg></a>

 View on <a href="https://www.naturalpetwarehouse.com/oc-raw-freeze-dried-usa-chicken-hearts-dog-treats" class="external" target="_blank">Natural Pet Warehouse <svg width="18" height="18" viewBox="0 0 24 24" aria-labelledby="svg-external-link-title"><use xlink:href="#svg-external-link"></use></svg></a>

+{: .lunasays-title }
+> &#x1F63A; Luna Says
+>
+> The first time Dad opened these up, I followed him around the house begging for a whole hour!
+I personally don't like to eat these on their own, but I do enjoy having some ground up and mixed in my food.
+Dad likes that these help with B vitamins and iron.

 * * *